JamzumSum/tylisten/README.md

 # tylisten

-A tiny message emit/listen library with full type-hinting.
+A tiny hook framework with full type-hinting.

 ## Feature